 Favre has played his last NFL game.

 Do I hope that Favre comes back and plays again next season?
+You bet.

 Jets QB Brett Favre celebrates with RB Thomas Jones.

 Despite the Jets' late-season slump, the 39-year old finished the season ranked 11th among all NFL quarterbacks with 3,472 passing yards, fifth in the league with a 65.7 completion percentage, and ninth with 22 touchdown passes.
 Sure, his 22 interceptions was the worst mark in the league, but he's averaged 18 per year during his career ever since he established himself as a starter.
 So it's not as though the Jets should have been surprised that he throws the ball into dangerous situations more frequently many other quarterbacks.